-We’ve blogged a bit at Fuentek about our client’s award-winning technologies and the positive impact innovation awards have on technology transfer.
+We’ve blogged a bit at Fuentek about our client’s award-winning technologies.
 But it’s pretty exciting when our own work receives an award.

 Later today Fuentek will be receiving an award from the Carolina Chapter of the Society for Technical Communications for its work on 2009 Accomplishments: Ames Innovative Partnerships Program Office—the most recent annual report from the technology transfer program at NASA’s Ames Research Center.
 (Download the award-winning report.)